dinomatic/docs.dinomatic.com/content/docs/dinodds/scheduling.md

 1. disable WP-Cron
 2. use system cron jobs to periodically call WP-Cron

 This ensures that no matter what WP-Cron will be called periodically and WP scheduled tasks will run on time.
-One of those tasks in updating the feeds.
+One of those tasks is updating the feeds.

 ### Disable WP-Cron